$434,523Average Value$190Average Price per Sq Ft3Homes For Sale

 1/2

-K-12 education and U of M Saint Paul
+K-12 education and the University of Minnesota's Saint Paul campus

-Roseville Area Schools and Saint Paul Public School District serve pre-college-aged students in Falcon Heights.
-Students can attend Falcon Heights Elementary School, which earns an A-minus on Niche and puts on a yearly family fun night for kindergarten through sixth grade students and their families.
-Learners can continue on to Murray Middle School, which has a C-plus on Niche and offers unique afterschool courses called Flipside, with programs that include learning about Korean culture, how to do magic tricks and how to create spoken word poetry.
-High schoolers can attend Roseville Area High School, which earns an A on Niche and offers specialized courses in Career and Technology Education, as well as Career and Work Experience.
-U of M’s Saint Paul campus takes up a large and verdant section of Falcon Heights, with open areas like The Lawn (an expanse across from Coffey Hall) available for the public to enjoy.
+Roseville Area Schools and Saint Paul Public Schools serve students in Falcon Heights.
+Falcon Heights Elementary School earns an A-minus on Niche and puts on a yearly family fun night for students and their families.
+Murray Middle School, rated C-plus, offers unique after-school courses called Flipside, with programs related to topics like Korean culture, magic tricks and spoken word poetry.
+High schoolers can attend A-rated Roseville Area High School, which offers specialized courses in career and technology education as well as opportunities for work experience.
+University of Minnesota’s Saint Paul campus takes up a large, verdant section of Falcon Heights, with open areas like The Lawn available for the public to enjoy.

 The St. Paul campus offers picturesque lawn and gardens, farm fields, and two museums.